Kristina01111000/Drws_site/README.md

 - get confirmation on quiz for the 3rd lesson
 - get confirmation on quiz for the 4th lesson
 - get confirmation on quiz for the 5th lesson
-- figure out how to sell his ebook on his site -> put a link in to do list
 - go through the pages and delete the old/extra ones
 - need to buy constant contact -> then set up the emails for the 30 day challenge

-- need constant contact for that also

-- Look at youtube urls, have some go to the channel, others go to quick minutes
-- Fix spacing under youtube video, have same amount of space below as is on top now
-- Look into how to format an ebook

 - need final check for the score card